Group Network Hawkes Process: INTRODUCTION

-{Our work also makes important theoretical contributions to the literature.
-Although there has been abundant literature on multivariate Hawkes process models, only a few have rigorously investigated asymptotic properties of the model estimators. \cite{ogata1978asymptotic} studied the asymptotic property of the maximum likelihood estimator (MLE) for a univariate Hawkes process.
-For the multivariate Hawkes process, some concentration inequalities and asymptotic properties of moment-based estimators have been studied \citep[e.g.,][]{hansen2015lasso, chen2017multivariate, cai2020latent}.
-To the best of our knowledge, however, little is known about the limiting behaviors of the MLE for a high-dimensional multivariate Hawkes process {such as the proposed GNHP.
-In this work, we establish the consistency results for the MLE of the model parameters and the latent group memberships in our proposed GNHP model, with the number of latent groups being possibly over-specified.} When the number of latent groups is correctly specified, we establish the asymptotic normality of the MLE.
-Finally, we show that a likelihood-based {information} criterion (LIC) can be used to consistently select the number of latent groups.
-A similar theoretical framework has been considered in the panel data literature \citep{su2016identifying,liu2020identification}, although the treatments of point process data and panel data are very different.
-In this sense, our work also bridges a gap between the point process literature and the panel data literature.
+{Our work also makes important theoretical contributions to the literature. {The estimation of the (multivariate) Hawkes process is most commonly conducted through the maximum likelihood estimation \citep{ogata1988statistical,mohler2011self, chen2013inference,zhou2013learning}.} While \cite{ogata1978asymptotic} and \cite{chen2013inference} studied the asymptotic property of the maximum likelihood estimator (MLE) for a univariate Hawkes process, to the best of our knowledge, however, little is known about the limiting behaviors of the MLE for a high-dimensional multivariate Hawkes process {such as the proposed GNHP.
+In this work, we establish the consistency results for the MLE of the model parameters and the latent group memberships for the GNHP, with the number of groups being possibly over-specified.} When the number of groups is correctly specified, we establish the asymptotic normality of the MLE.
+Finally, we show that a likelihood-based {information} criterion (LIC) can consistently select the number of groups.
+A similar theoretical framework has been considered in the panel data literature \citep{su2016identifying,liu2020identification,zhu2022simultaneous}, although the treatments of point process data and panel data are very different.
+In this sense, our work also bridges a gap between the point process and the panel data literature.

 The rest of the article is organized as follows.
 In Section 2, we introduce the GNHP model together with its branching structure representation and compare the proposed model to existing works.
 In Section 3, we detail our estimation procedure, including the computationally efficient EM algorithm. {Theoretical properties of resulting estimators are investigated} in Section 4.
 Simulation results under different network settings are presented in Section 5.
 In Section 6, we apply the proposed model to the Sina Weibo dataset.
 The article is concluded with a brief discussion in Section 7.
-All technical details are left to online supplementary material.
+Additional simulation resulats and all technical details are left to online supplementary material.